Hive just raised $10.6M in Series A funding. Read more about it here.

 Loose, Daniel Caesar – 70 BPM

-Do you have any favorite tracks that you think could be in this BPM range?
+Do you have any favorite tracks that you think could be in this BPM range for us to add to our Productivity Playlist?
 Comment below and we’ll check them out.